RiftValleySoftware/RVS_BasicGCDTimer/README.md

     newTimer.pause()

-It the timer is not already running, nothing happens.
+If the timer is not already running, nothing happens.
 If it is running, then it suspends.

 If repeating, the timer will repeat until it is invalidated or deinitialized: